ibm-cloud-docs/cephaas/onboarding-fusionaas.md

    The **Set default cluster quota** side panel opens.

-2. Review the information in the side panel:

-   **This cluster quota will be the default amount of storage capacity allocated each time a cluster is created.
-This setting can be changed at a later time.**

-3. In the **Storage quota (TB)** field, enter the default storage quota value in terabytes.
+2. In the **Storage quota (TB)** field, enter the default storage quota value in terabytes.

-   The default value is 10 TB.
-You can increase or decrease this value based on your deployment capacity and requirements.
+   The default value that you set for the cluster quota is applied to all new clusters.
+You can increase the cluster quota from the default value, but you cannot decrease it.

-4. Review the note: **This quota will be applied to all new clusters created.**

-5. Click **Save** to set the default cluster quota, or click **Cancel** to close the side panel without making changes.

-After you save the default cluster quota, the welcome banner closes and you can begin using your deployment.

 The default cluster quota can be changed later from the Settings page.
 For more information, see [Editing cluster storage quota](/docs/cephaas?topic=cephaas-manage-cluster-quota).
-{: tip}
+   {: note}

+3. Click **Save** to set the default cluster quota, or click **Cancel** to close the side panel without making changes.

+After you save the default cluster quota, you can begin using your deployment.

 ## Onboarding for non-administrator users
 {: #non-admin-onboarding}